mikeraab/dockerVM/README.md

 <img src=images/2017-03-21_09-23-52.jpg />

-**Congratulations, you have a working VM with the latest Docker Engine installed and have run your first container**
+**Congratulations, you have a working VM with the latest Docker Engine installed and have run your first container!**